aammd/MS_computational_ecology_opinion/compecol.md

 *eBird* project [@SulAyc14; @SulWoo09], which is essentially fed by the unpaid work of citizen scientists.

-With this is mind, there is no tip-toeing around the fact that computational ecologists will be *data consumers*, and this data will have to come from ecologists with active field programs (in addition to government, industry, and citizens).
+With this in mind, there is no tip-toeing around the fact that computational ecologists will be *data consumers*, and this data will have to come from ecologists with active field programs (in addition to government, industry, and citizens).
 Recognizing that computational ecology *needs* this data as a